SvenKranz1991/SocialNetwork_Project/scrapfolder/readme-friends-app.md

       _ "Provider" (react-redux) - copy paste from docs -- Provider _ `composeWithDevTools`(redux-devtools-extension) - d
       _ your reducer (./reducers.js)
-        - create the store with the redux promise middleware applied and redux devtools enabled
+        - create the store with the redux promise middleware applied and redux devtools enabled -d
         - wrap your `<App />` in `<Provider>` and pass that to `ReactDOM.render`.
-Oh yeah, remember to pass the store you created as a prop to `Provider`
+Oh yeah, remember to pass the store you created as a prop to `Provider` -d
     - app.js
-      -- dont need props -server knows id
+      -- dont need props -server knows id -- done
     - friends.js
         -   - export a function component
         -   - get a dispatch function by calling the `useDispatch` Hook (exported by react-redux)